filecoin-project/lotus-docs/content/en/lotus/developers/local-network.md

 In this section, you will add additional nodes to your local network by copying the `devgen.car` file in your `lotus-local-net` folder to new nodes.

-1. Start a new nodes:
+1. Start a new node:

     ```shell
     ./lotus daemon  --genesis=devgen.car